Home » Water Quality » Tap Water » Can You Drink Chicago Tap Water in 2023?

 Do People Drink Tap Water in Chicago?

-Many people drink tap water in Chicago, though around 20% of the population relies mainly on bottled water for drinking.
-It isn’t known how many households choose to filter their tap water before drinking it.
+Many people drink tap water in Chicago, though it isn’t known how many households filter their tap water.

-If you are concerned about lead in your tap water, the EPA issued advice to Chicago residents regarding how they can minimize the levels of lead in their drinking water.
+If you are concerned about lead in your tap water, the EPA issued advice to Chicago residents on how to minimize the levels of lead in their drinking water.

-Chicago’s tap water is mostly safe, and it has no trace of dangerous contaminants like arsenic or cyanide.
-Other dangerous metals and chemicals like copper, barium, or HAA5 are also soundly within the limits stipulated by EPA standards.
+Chicago’s tap water contains no trace of dangerous contaminants like arsenic or cyanide.
+Other dangerous metals and chemicals, such as copper, barium, or HAA5, are also soundly within the limits stipulated by EPA standards.

-However, similar to many cities across the United States, there’s lead in the water due to old piping systems.
-Although the local government is running their own programs to take care of the lead contamination for good, there’s still a long way to go.
+However, like many other cities across the United States, there’s lead in the water due to old water service lines.
+Although the local government is running programs to take care of the lead contamination, there’s still a long way to go.

 We HATE spam.
 Your e-mail will never sold or shared!